theQRL/theqrl.org/content/features/enqlave/_index.md

 ### For those with Ethereum

+The threat of quantum attacks against the blockchain is growing greater by the day, and Ethereum is no exception to this worrying trend.
+Time is running out, and if Ethereum holders fail to protect themselves they risk losing their assets to any malicious person or organization willing to use quantum technology.

-With the growing concern about quantum attacks, people holding Ethereum and Ethereum assets can create a wallet that's secure from quantum attacks using a simple easy-to-use interface.
+With the growing concern about quantum attacks, people holding Ethereum and Ethereum assets can create an EnQlave wallet that's secure from quantum attacks using a simple easy-to-use interface.

 ### Other blockchain projects